14) FEM Assembly#

 On assuming the hat basis functions, obviously \(u_h(x)\) is also a piecewise linear function, although this is not usually the case for the true solution \(u(x)\).

-We then derive a linear system of equations for the coefficients by substituting the approximate solution \(u_h(x)\) for the exact solution \(u(x)\) in the weak form
+For our specific case, we are finally ready derive a linear system of equations for the coefficients by substituting the approximate solution \(u_h(x)\) for the exact solution \(u(x)\) in the weak form (17)

 Hence,